What is data validation? Why, when, and how to use it

 A uniqueness check ensures that each record is unique and not duplicated.
 For example, in a database containing customer information, a uniqueness check would verify that no two customers share the same ID or email address.

-How to perform data validation
+How to validate data

-Step 1: Use a Data Sample
+Step 1: Use a data sample

 Using a data sample is a good way to make the validation process more manageable.
 The sample should contain enough data to be representative of the entire dataset but small enough to be easily validated.
 This step is also useful for identifying any potential issues with the data before moving on to the full dataset.

-Step 2: Apply Data Validation Checks
+Step 2: Apply data validation checks

 This step involves applying one or more data validation checks.
 The checks applied will depend on the type of data being validated and the specific requirements of the project.
 Some of the common checks include data type checks, code checks, range checks, format checks, null values checks, consistency checks, and uniqueness checks.

-Step 3: Check Against the Schema
+Step 3: Check against the schema

 In this step, the source data is matched against the destination schema.
 This is important because it ensures that the data meets the requirements of the project and can be integrated into the larger dataset.
 The schema should be well-defined and clearly documented to ensure that the data is properly structured.